 The baseline: what Calgary homeowners actually spend on temporary lighting

 We surveyed our customers before their Starise install and asked what they were spending annually on holiday lighting.
-Here's what we found across 200 respondents in Calgary:
+Here's what keeps showing up across 200 respondents in Calgary:

 Professional installation (most common scenario)